Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Evaluating parametric Lorenz curves for poverty and inequality measurement

 We now turn to the estimation of inequality measures.
-Table \ref{inequality} presents the absolute errors in the estimation of the Gini index and the MLD, calculated as the difference between the estimated values and the benchmark survey values reported in the PIP.
-In line with the poverty results, the $L_3$ Lorenz curve yields the most accurate estimates for the MLD, with an average error of 0.0076.
-Although the GQ model also performs well, its average error is 35\% higher than that of the $L_3$ specification.
-Despite its solid overall performance, the GQ Lorenz curve shows a systematic downward bias in the estimation of the MLD.
-This may be caused by the high sensitivity of the MLD to the lower tail of the distribution.
-As noted earlier, the GQ model tends to underrepresent the density in the lower tail, which in turn leads to the observed underestimation of MLD values.
+Table \ref{inequality} presents the absolute errors in the estimation of the Gini index and the MLD, calculated as the absolute difference between the estimated values and the benchmark survey values reported in PIP and calculated from LIS.\footnote{The mean absolute error and selected quantiles of the error distribution computed separately for the PIP and LIS samples are reported in Appendix B, Tables \ref{ineq_app1} and \ref{ineq_app2}, respectively.
+These results are consistent with the conclusions presented in this section.} In line with the poverty results, the $L_3$ Lorenz curve yields the most accurate estimates for the MLD, with an average error of 0.0066 (2.75 percent).
+Although the GQ model also performs well, its average error of 0.0094 is about 50 percent higher than that of the $L_3$ specification.
+Ortega's specification and the SCS curve again show similar performances with estimation errors around 4.5 percent on average.

-The lower panel of Table \ref{inequality} suggests that the parametric curves provide substantially more precise estimates for the Gini index than for the MLD.
-This superior performance in the Gini index estimation is consistent not only on average but across the entire error distribution.
-The $L_3$ and GQ specifications yield competitive results with nearly identical average errors of 0.0015.
-However, both tend to systematically underestimate the Gini index.
-By contrast, the Ortega specification presents an error distribution centered at zero, with a slightly higher mean absolute error of 0.0021.
+Table~\ref{inequality} further suggests that the parametric Lorenz curves provide substantially more precise estimates for the Gini index than for the MLD.
+This result is expected given that the estimation procedure is based directly on points of the Lorenz curve, and the Gini coefficient itself can be expressed geometrically as twice the area between the Lorenz curve and the line of perfect equality.
+The $L_3$ and GQ specifications deliver very competitive results, with nearly identical average relative errors of 0.2 percent.
+This error approximately doubles for the SCS and Ortega specifications.
+Kakwani's special case again exhibits the largest errors, although on average it also provides accurate estimates of the Gini index, deviating from the empirical value by less than 1 percent.

-This final finding calls for a critical observation about the geometric properties of the Gini index.
-Because it is defined as a measure proportional to the area between the Lorenz curve and the line of equality, the Gini index is prone to an error compensation effect.
-In particular, when the estimated Lorenz curve lies closer to the line of equality than the observed curve below the median, but farther from it above the median, these deviations can offset each other in the integration process.
-As a result, a small absolute error in the Gini index does not necessarily indicate a better fit of the functional form, especially in the tails of the distribution.